-Lucara is a diamond producer and explorer focused on developing its portfolio of advanced staged diamond assets in Africa.
-The principal assets and current focus of Lucara is its Karowe Mine in Botswana and the Mothae Project in Lesotho.
-The Karowe Mine came into production in 2012.
-The Mothae Project is currently on care and maintenance after completing a trial mining program in 2012.
-More detailed information regarding the Karowe Mine and the Mothae Project can be found below under Description of Properties.
+Lucara is a diamond producer and explorer focused on developing its portfolio of advanced stage diamond assets in Africa.
+The principal asset and current focus of Lucara is its Karowe Mine in Botswana.
+The Karowe Mine came into production in 2012 and produced a total of 430,293 carats in 2014.
+The Company also has a 75% interest in the Mothae Project in Lesotho which is on care and maintenance after completing a trial mining program in 2012.
+A decision was made in late 2014 by Lucara to divest the Mothae Project in 2015.
+On the exploration side, two licenses were granted to Lucara's subsidiary, Boteti, in 2014 by the Botswana government to prospect for special stones in two areas in close proximity to the Karowe Mine.
+More detailed information regarding the Karowe Mine, the Mothae Project and the Botswana prospecting licenses can be found under Description of Properties.

-The Company mines and markets high quality rough diamonds from its Karowe diamond mine in Botswana.
+The Company mines and markets high quality rough diamonds from its Karowe Mine in Botswana.
 The Company sorts the rough diamonds into internationally recognized sales assortments according to a number of criteria (including size, colour, clarity, expected polished yield and value).
 After valuing the rough diamonds they are sold into various international diamond markets via a tender process.
 The sales last between seven and ten working days, during which time customers view the assortments and place a confidential electronic bid on desired lots of their choice, and upon conclusion of the sale, the highest bidder wins the parcel.
-Sales viewings are currently conducted in Antwerp and Gaborone.
+In 2014 sales viewings were conducted in both Antwerp and Gaborone.
+In 2015 viewings are planned exclusively in Gaborone.
 The Company's rough diamond clients are international diamond buyers based in the major diamond cutting and polishing centers across the globe.